 - A. Dated and signed by Director.
-The approved Site Plan Review including any requirements shall be dated and signed by the Director. - C. Mailed to applicant.
-One copy of the approved Site Plan Review including any requirements shall be mailed to the applicant.
+The approved Site Plan Review with conditions including any requirements shall be dated and signed by the Director. - B. Mailed to applicant.
+One copy of the approved Site Plan Review with conditions including any requirements shall be mailed to the applicant.